 The Lodge at Cloudcroft

-Originally built in 1899, the original lodge burned down in 1909 but was rebuilt in 1911 and of course, has undergone a number of renovations since then.
+First constructed in 1899, the original lodge burned down in 1909 but was rebuilt in 1911 and of course, has undergone a number of renovations since then.
 What hasn’t changed is the classic exterior and much of the interior details.
 The Lodge has been host to many famous people including Pancho Villa, Judy Garland, and Clark Gable among others.
 Conrad Hilton got his start in the hotel business managing the Lodge in the 1930s.
 In addition to the vintage luxury of the rooms, the hotel also has an excellent spa, golf course and other amenities.

 The Tiny House